c2FmZQ/c2FmZQ/README.md

      rename               Rename a directory (album).
      unhide               Unhide directory (album).
    Files:
-     copy, cp            Copy files to a different directory. delete, rm, remove  Delete files (move them to trash, or delete them from trash). list, ls            List files and directories.
+     cat, show           Decrypt files and send their content to standard output. copy, cp            Copy files to a different directory. delete, rm, remove  Delete files (move them to trash, or delete them from trash). list, ls            List files and directories.